-The iPong Original is the original, more affordable iPong design.
-Like the V300, it is fast and easy to set up, lightweight and portable.
+The iPONG V200 is our choice for those looking for an inexpensive table tennis robot.
+Like the iPONG Trainer Motion, it is fast and easy to set up, lightweight and portable.
 You can adjust ball frequency from 12 to 70 balls per minute, and adjust topspin and underspin with the wired remote control.
 It holds over 100 balls, and weighs just 2.5 pounds.

 - Lightweight, portable, and easy to use